hughperkins/jeigen/README.md

 - 31 Jan 2016:
   - windows build process based on vs 2010 now, and adds the msvc 2010 redistributables to the jar file
+  - published v1.2 jar, containing latest changes, and which should run on all of win32, win64, linux32, linux64, Mac OS X
 - 3rd Jan 2016:
   - builds and tests run ok on Mac OS X https://travis-ci.org/hughperkins/jeigen/builds/99918875
 - 12th Aug 2015: